 - Visitor Center to Mount Cook Village = 45 min drive on the west shore of the lake

 If you are staying in Christchurch and want to discover this jewel, you can do a day trip - check out the program and book

 If you are staying in Queenstown, you can also book a day trip to the region - check out this small group adventure option and book

-There is no settlement on the shores of Lake Pukaki.
+There are no settlements on the shores of Lake Pukaki.

-The closest village to the Lake are Twizel to the South and Mount Cook village (tourist hub) at the North end.
+The closest villages to the Lake are Twizel to the South and Mount Cook village (tourist hub) at the North end.

 Lake Pukaki accommodations